Assembling the Frame

 -

-- Use three 370mm extrusions to construct a C shape in the pattern of the bottom, right, and top base extrusions in the model.
+- Use three 370mm extrusions to construct a C shape in the pattern of the front, right, and back base extrusions in the model.
 Use two brackets to connect them together.

 -